 Filing a Grievance

-Any volunteer, player, or person associated with a player (including, but not limited to, a parent or coach) who observes a violation of NoHo USTA/USTA regulations, standards of conduct, fair play, or good sportsmanship may file a written grievance according to the appropriate grievance procedures.
+Any volunteer, player, or person associated with a player ( who observes a violation of NoHo USTA/USTA regulations, standards of conduct, fair play, or good sportsmanship may file a written grievance according to the appropriate grievance procedures.

 If a grievance against an individual or team arises out of participation in USTA league offerings, the grievance may only be filed by (a) the team captain of the team who has competed in the match where the alleged violation occurred; (b) a league coordinator; or (c) a member of a Championship Committee.
 The exception is for Administrative Grievances, Eligibility Grievances and NTRP Grievances, which may be filed as stated in USTA League Regulations 3.03A(2), 3.03B(3), 3.03C(3) and 3.03E(2).